Congressional District # 08

 Community InvolvementThe community was actively involved throughout the removal actions at the site.
 EPA had yearly community meetings where progress was presented.
 EPA also actively involved the community throughout the workplan and work implementation process, regularly meeting with a consortium that represented City and local interests.
-This community remains active during the completion of the RI/FS and has recently applied for another renewal of their TAG grant in order to fully participate in the remedy selection process.
+This community remains active.

 Congressional InterestCongressional interest was high during the initial stages of the removal actions at the site.
 Interest has waned as the removal actions have been completed.